Wyatt Earp: Idaho mining venture

 Earp arrived in Eagle City, Idaho, in 1884 along with Josephine, his brothers Warren and James, and James's wife Bessie.
 Eagle City was another new boomtown growing from the discovery of gold, silver, and lead in the Coeur d'Alene area; it is now a ghost town in Shoshone County, Idaho.
 Earp joined the crowd looking for gold in the Murray-Eagle mining district, and they paid $2,250 for a 50 ft diameter white circus in which they opened a dance hall and saloon called The White Elephant.

-Earp was named deputy sheriff in the area, including newly incorporated Kootenai County, Idaho, which was disputing jurisdiction of Eagle City with Shoshone County.
-There were a considerable number of disagreements over mining claims and property rights that Earp had a part in.
-On March 28 a miner named Bill Buzzard was constructing a building when Earp's partner Jack Enright tried to stop him.
-Enright claimed that the building was on part of his property, and the two men began to argue.
+Earp was named deputy sheriff in the area, including the newly incorporated Kootenai County, Idaho, which was disputing jurisdiction with Eagle City in Shoshone County.
+There were numerous disagreements over mining claims and property rights in which Earp was involved.
+On March 28, a miner named Bill Buzzard was constructing a building when Earp's partner, Jack Enright, tried to stop him.
+Enright claimed the building was on part of his property, and the two men began arguing.
 Buzzard fired several shots at Enright with his Winchester, then allies of both sides took defensive positions behind snowbanks and began shooting at one another.
 Earp and his brother James stepped into the middle of the fray and helped peacefully resolve the dispute before anyone was seriously hurt.

 Around April 1885, Earp reportedly used his badge to join a band of claim jumpers in Embry Camp, later renamed Chewelah, Washington.
 Within six months, their substantial stake had run dry, and the Earps left the Murray-Eagle district.
 About 10 years later, a reporter hunted up Buzzard after the Fitzimmons-Sharkey fight and extracted a story from him that accused Earp of being the brains behind lot-jumping and real-estate fraud, further tarnishing his reputation.